InewoI/Mobile-Lock/README.md

-This Is My Private Dh Lock Script
+This Is My Mobile Lock Script

 U Can Use It If You Want I Dont Care